Publications

-A list of publications in reversed chronological order.
+This is a list of the publications I have been involved listed in reversed chronological order

 2022

-- Generalization Games for Reinforcement LearningManfred Diaz, Charlie Gauthier, Glen Berseth, and Liam Paull2022
+- Generalization Games for Reinforcement LearningManfred Diaz, Charlie Gauthier, Glen Berseth, and Liam PaullIn ICLR 2022 Workshop on Gamification and Multiagent Solutions, Oct 2022

 In reinforcement learning (RL), the term generalization has either denoted introducing function approximation to reduce the intractability of large state and action spaces problems or designated RL agents’ ability to transfer learned experiences to one or more evaluation tasks.
 Recently, many subfields have emerged to understand how distributions of training tasks affect an RL agent’s performance in unseen environments.
 While the field is extensive and ever-growing, recent research has underlined that variability among the different approaches is not as significant.
 We leverage this intuition to demonstrate how current methods for generalization in RL are specializations of a general framework.
 We obtain the fundamental aspects of this formulation by rebuilding a Markov Decision Process (MDP) from the ground up by resurfacing the game-theoretic framework of games against nature.
 The two-player game that arises from considering nature as a complete player in this formulation explains how existing methods rely on learned and randomized dynamics and initial state distributions.
 We develop this result further by drawing inspiration from mechanism design theory to introduce the role of a principal as a third player that can modify the payoff functions of the decision-making agent and nature.
 The games induced by playing against the principal extend our framework to explain how learned and randomized reward functions induce generalization in RL agents.
 The main contribution of our work is the complete description of the Generalization Games for Reinforcement Learning, a multiagent, multiplayer, game-theoretic formal approach to study generalization methods in RL.
 We offer a preliminary ablation experiment of the different components of the framework.
 We demonstrate that a more simplified composition of the objectives that we introduce for each player leads to comparable, and in some cases superior, zero-shot generalization compared to state-of-the-art methods, all while requiring almost two orders of magnitude fewer samples.